RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 24. Why is binary search advantageous over linear search?

-• The binary search runs in 0 (log n) time while the linear search runs on the 0 (n) time.
+• The binary search runs in 0 (log n) time while the linear search runs in 0 (n) time.
 This means if there are more elements in the search array, the binary search would be faster than the linear search.

-• Another reason why binary is faster because, in its way, it performs fewer comparisons.
-During the linear search, only a single element can be eliminated during the per element comparison, while during the binary search, it is possible to eliminate half of the set during each element comparison.
+• Another reason why binary is faster is that, in its way, it performs fewer comparisons.
+During the linear search, only a single element can be eliminated during the per-element comparison, while during the binary search, it is possible to eliminate half of the set during each element comparison.

 25. What is the difference between NULL and Void?